Decision-dependent Robust Charging Infrastructure Planning for Light-duty Truck Electrification at Industrial Sites: Introduction

 \subsection{Related Work}

-\subsubsection{Mixed-type charging infrastructure planning}
+\subsubsection{Mixed-type Charging Infrastructure Planning}

-Existing studies on charging infrastructure planning primarily focus on determining the location, number, and type of EV chargers, as well as the charging schedule using the selected installation.
-For electric buses and trucks at industrial sites, the charging process primarily involves opportunity or overnight charging, meaning they are only charged during their layovers and overnight parking \cite{abdelwahed_evaluating_2020}.
-The vehicle routing is typically not considered in the electric bus scheduling, as buses usually have fixed stop points and timetables.
-After determining a finite set of candidate locations for potential EV charger deployment based on stop frequency, the number and types of chargers can be optimized according to trip patterns. \cite{hu_joint_2022} models a joint optimization problem for locating fast chargers at selected bus stops and optimizing schedules for opportunity charging.
-The model assumes that buses will be charged during layovers, and the cost takes into account the time-varying electricity price and penalty for additional waiting times. \cite{legault_integrated_2025} formulates a multi-period, integrated planning and scheduling problem.
-The paper models the electric bus timetable as a graph representing their charging and driving pattern, which is considered a deterministic, minimum-cost problem. \cite{gkiotsalitis_electric_2025} optimize the EV charger location and number by allocating bus trips to their nearest chargers with available time slots, assuming that buses will be driven to the optimal charger location after the trip ends.
+Existing studies on charging infrastructure planning primarily focus on determining locations, quantities, and types of BEV chargers, as well as the associated charging schedules given selected installations.
+For electric buses and trucks at industrial sites, their charging operations typically rely on the opportunity or overnight charging, meaning that vehicles are charged during layovers and overnight parking periods \cite{abdelwahed_evaluating_2020}.
+After determining a finite set of locations for EV charger deployment, the numbers and types of chargers can be optimized based on committed trips and available buses.
+In prior studies, including \cite{hu_joint_2022}, \cite{legault_integrated_2025}, and \cite{gkiotsalitis_electric_2025}, the charging planning objective includes charging infrastructure costs, BEV purchase costs, and operational costs such as scheduling penalties and charging prices. \cite{hu_joint_2022} model a joint optimization problem for locating fast chargers at selected bus stops and optimizing schedules during bus layovers, and the objective function incorporates the time-varying electricity price and penalty for the additional waiting times. \cite{legault_integrated_2025} formulates a multi-period integrated charging infrastructure planning and scheduling problem for an electric bus fleet.
+The model accounts for BEV and charger acquisition costs over multiple years, as well as the phased retirement of diesel buses. \cite{gkiotsalitis_electric_2025} optimize the mixed-type BEV chargers' locations and numbers by allocating bus trips to their nearest chargers when they are available, assuming that buses are charged at the depots or the end of their trips.